 Or, if the sleep issue is constitutional, the same problem may pop up from time to time.
 In which case, it may be time to revisit herbs.

 In all cases, the most accurate approach will be with the help of your acupuncturist.

 Before considering melatonin for toddlers

-Poor sleep can be part of a network of problems that are best addressed by caring for the whole body.
+Poor toddler or baby sleep can be part of a network of problems that are best addressed by caring for the whole body.
 What’s more, from a TCM perspective, continually disrupted sleep can create its own issues later on.

 So you really want to nourish the root.